 You can find out more about all of these places and experiences by clicking or tapping on the linked headline.

 Things to do in Orlando Besides Theme Parks

 So, what are some of those attractions?
 Let’s get to it!
-First, we will start with some great non-theme park attractions that are a stone throw away from the Wyndham Orlando Resort.
+First, we will start with some great non-theme park attractions that are a stone’s throw away from all of the above-mentioned hotels.

 As an ICON Orlando 360 partner hotel, Wyndham Orlando Resort guests get exclusive rates for the East Coast’s largest observation wheel.
 I’m not a fan of heights, so when I was covering this amazing attraction for Lifetime TV, I decided to stay on the ground and send up my husband and daughter.
 They loved it.

 This is at Icon Park where you can do a lot more, like visit Madame Tussauds, ride the Orlando StarFlyer, hop on the Pearl Express Train, and tour the SEA LIFE Orlando Aquarium.

 This is at the base of the observation wheel, so again, location!
 My kids had so much fun here.

 The best part?
 In the many tanks throughout the aquarium, there are holes or bubbles, that little ones can sneak in and make them feel like they are actually in the tank with the amazing sea creatures.

 We were able to see staff feeding turtles and stingrays, touch some creatures in a pool, and my kids had a blast making their rounds to the different dive stations to collect stamps on what is like a scavenger hunt to receive a prize at the end of our trip.

 You will not see a cooler, more interesting building than this one.
 That’s because it’s upside down.
 I first visited years ago and had to come back after having a couple of kids because learning does not get more fun than this.